On this page

 Cutting off gas or electricity supply

-Energy companies may only cut off the gas and electricity supply to (business) low-volume users if they do this in accordance with the Regulation on disconnecting electricity and gas supply for low-volume users.
+Energy companies may only cut off the gas and electricity supply (in Dutch) to low-volume users if they do this in accordance with the Regulation on disconnecting electricity and gas supply for low-volume users.
+You must for instance send at least 1 written reminder.

 Cancelling a permit

-In some cases, the ACM may decide to revoke your permit, for example if you do not respect the rules or if your company has gone bankrupt.
+In some cases, the ACM may decide to revoke your permit (in Dutch).
+For example if you do not respect the rules or if your company has gone bankrupt.
 You are, however, still obliged to supply energy to your customers if this happens.